mcfnord/cem/src/ref/estate.md

 severely critical interaction based on a single detail of imperfection or error.
 I watched them abuse their daughters .
 And I watched what this behavior did to their daughters' self-esteem.
 Emily insisted this pattern stop with Chloe.

-The court cannot let this technique sway it from the wise path, in which a preponderance of evidence speaks much louder than any one specific detail.

-I hope the court, based on the preponderance of evidence, determine what I meant, and look past all the "buzzword" aspects of this unfortunate choice of words.

-There is a much larger set of objectives.
-I ask the court to review the last words Chloe said to me, as documented in the Visit Report:

-I hope in time my words can take a back seat to her own, as this is her case.

-If, in the end, the court trusts me less, my deepest apologies are to Emily and Chloe, because my deepest promises are to them.

 The iconography of conflict.

-My words caused fear and fright.
-I only feel sadness and remorse for that.

-What did I mean?
-I meant I am the hero in this conflict, against impossible odds.

-But that's not the only interpretation, and for that I'm incredibly sorry.

-I have nothing but regard for the institution of the Superior Court, its agents and everyone here.

-We have courts so people can resolve conflicts without violence.

-I have never fired a gun, and hope to never do so.
-I have never hit anyone, and hope to never do so.
-I have no impulse to do so.

-I was in downtown Manhattan during the 9/11 terrorist attacks.
-I have nothing but spite for people who seek to resolve conflicts with violence.

-I have maintained myself gracefully, politely, kindly, and cooperatively with the interveners and all agents of this court.

 Do we agree?
 Often not.
 And the words do fly like bullets in a court room: Innuendo, slander, voice inflection to cause alarm.

-I ask the court to review my 150+ pages of visit reporting, where I did not do an unkind thing, during the hardest year of my life.
-I did, indeed, mean to say in my Facebook post that I am a hero facing incredible odds.
-Losing Emily was the hardest event of my life.
-I have great passion, as do all parties, but I have never thought there rests a solution in violence.
-I have always followed the expectations and requests of this court, to the letter.
-I have sought to show my regard to the county where I was born and raised.

 People come and toss "daggers" in a court.
 The process is very adversarial.
 To a newcomer like me, that can feel like quite a fight.
 But it's not literally a fight, and that's the point: The court exists to prevent violence while resolving conflict.
 I stand in defense of this principle, not against it!
 It is freedom's greatest promise in a just land.

-I have never harmed anyone.
-I do not believe in harming people.
-I do believe in solving conflicts using reason.
-It *feels* like combat, and my hope and intention is to continue engaging in that rhetorical combat to provide the merits of my case.
-But interpersonally, with complete sincerity, I'd like to give each of you a hug.

-If my words on Facebook frightened you, I hope you hear these words now.
-And I ask you to pass this declaration to anyone else you know felt afraid, so they also know what's in my heart.

-I wish for all people to enjoy long life in the company of those they love.
-I also got your request for mental health records.
-I am currently in a grief and loss program.
-I'm doing alright overall.
-I hope you can imagine how hard this has been for me.

-=== MY DUMB CAPTION

-I can offer fifty bucks for "fifty bucks worth"
-	and manage one relationship at a time, learning from the experience.
-I accrue the product.
-I can hire it from all these people.
-And I just manage the messages.
-	I CAN UNPLUG AND WORK.
-I CAN MANAGE DRAFTS IN PUBLIC.
-	I COULD PUBLISH AS A WORD DOC, ASK IF THEY HAVE MICROSOFT WORD, COLLECT DRAFTS. hit them harder then they can imagine with tools like that. and it's such a manageable task.
-DOING WHAT I ASPIRE TAKES DISCIPLINE.
-FOR EXAMPLE, OFFLINE IS POWER.
-	8pm offline is powerful.
-and voluntary task prevails first.

-Frank Ellman, Legal Writer/Editor, 661-247-7099, frankellman10@gmail.com
-Doug Schwartz  860-961-4224 experience creating interrogatories.
-	organized, hierarchical manner.
-	follow up questions based on answers.
-	You mentioned the opposing party is being devious.
-Such individuals are easy to trip up because their lies will inevitably become highlighted by the adversarial process.
-	Please contact me and we can discuss how I might help.
-CALL HIM, REFER HIM TO TUCC.US/jobs THEM BOTH!